CholecTriplet2021: A benchmark challenge for surgical action triplet recognition: Methods

 \team{Team ANL-Triplet} {Exploiting temporal information for triplet recognition} {Team ANL-Triplet used three ResNet-18 backbones \citep{he2016deep} for instrument, verb and target prediction.
 In a multi-task setup, these component predictions are concatenated before using a single convolutional layer and a fully connected layer to recognize the action triplets represented in the frame.
 To improve verb and target recognition performance, these models are initialized using the learned instrument model weight.
 Additionally, an independent ResNet-34 is trained to incorporate temporal information by predicting action triplets directly from features extracted from the current frame and 7 previous frames.
 In both triplet recognition approaches, a smoothing factor of $0.2, 0.2^2$ is used for predictions that predicted two and one components correctly, respectively, reducing the penalty for semantically closer predictions.
 The final prediction is made by taking the average of the two triplet predictions.}

-\team{Team Band of Broeders} {YOLOV5 for surgical action triplet detection} {The Band of Broeders utilized manually generated bounding box annotations of the surgical triplets to train a YOLOV5 based object detector for action triplet prediction.
-They chose the YOLOv5\footnote{https://github.com/ultralytics/yolov5} neural network for its state-of-the-art performance on various object detection datasets.
-Their network consists of three stages: (1) the backbone CSP-DenseNet \citep{wang2020cspnet}, which is used for its gradient efficiency, (2) the neck Path Aggregation Network (PA-Net) \citep{liu2018path}, which is used for multi-scale feature extraction, and (3) the head which produces the final bounding box predictions.
+\team{Team Band of Broeders} {YOLOv5 for surgical action triplet detection} {The Band of Broeders utilized manually generated bounding box annotations of the surgical triplets to train a YOLOv5 based object detector for action triplet prediction.
+They chose the YOLOv5 \citep{Jocher_YOLOv5_by_Ultralytics_2020} for its state-of-the-art performance on various object detection datasets.
+Their network\footnote{non-competing method as it is trained on private annotations} consists of three stages: (1) the backbone CSP-DenseNet \citep{wang2020cspnet}, which is used for its gradient efficiency, (2) the neck Path Aggregation Network (PA-Net) \citep{liu2018path}, which is used for multi-scale feature extraction, and (3) the head which produces the final bounding box predictions.
 These components allow for the building of neural networks with large receptive fields and a multi-scale view of the frame enabling the detection of objects of various sizes.}

-\team{Team CAMP} {Phase-guided temporal endoscopic action triplet classification (EndoVisNet)} {Team CAMP's methodology is based on the idea that the presence of an action in a given frame implies that only a smaller set of actions could occur in the immediate frames that follow.
+\team{Team CAMP} {EndoVisNet: Phase-guided temporal endoscopic action triplet classification} {Team CAMP's methodology is based on the idea that the presence of an action in a given frame implies that only a smaller set of actions could occur in the immediate frames that follow.
 To leverage this temporal property, visual features from both the input frame and its $t$ preceding frames are extracted using the SlowFast \citep{feichtenhofer2019slowfast} network to ensure that the extracted features are relevant and independent of the movement speed in an input video.
 After extraction, the temporal features are pooled into 1 dimension to make a final prediction.
 Feature classification is modeled using a similar approach to Tripnet \citep{nwoye2020recognition}, leveraging a multi-task learning approach, but with an extra branch for the phase detection, which is trained jointly on labels extracted from the Cholec80 dataset \citep{twinanda2016endonet}.
 The final action triplet classification scores are computed as a learned linear combination of the instrument, verb, and target prediction scores.}